plone/training/docs/content-editing/add-a-search-block.md

     "property=og:title": "Add a Search Block"
     "keywords": "Plone, Search, Block"
 ---
-# Add a search block
+# Add a Search block

 A search block allows you to set up a custom search within your site for a specific section.